 At community gatherings, city council meetings (when allowed), on nextdoor.com and elsewhere the topic of people driving too fast in residential neighborhoods is raised very frequently.

 And rightly so.
 The U.S. has the most dangerous road system of all developed countries.
 And the fastest residential streets.
 Most developed countries design residential streets for either 18 or 20 MPH.
-Here they are 30 or 35.
-And most amazing, the bright minds of Minnesota traffic engineers set 30 as the minimum speed that can be set so even if cities wanted a lower speed limit they weren’t allowed to until recently.
+Here they are designed for 60 MPH – with little signs saying not to drive over 30.
+And most amazing, Minnesota traffic engineers set 30 as the minimum speed limit that can be set – even if cities wanted a lower speed limit they weren’t allowed to until recently.

 Just on my local nextdoor feed there have been 37 threads started on this topic in the past 12 months.
 Clearly cities and their traffic engineers aren’t doing something right.

 Speed bumps and lower speed limits don’t help though.
 More on this below.

 My daily world is primarily focused on health and safety, and why the U.S. is the least healthy and least safe of all developed countries.
 Now obviously someone being killed by someone driving is unhealthy so we don’t want people to be killed by people driving cars or trucks.
 So the problem of our being 3-5 times as likely to be killed as someone in Europe is an issue.

 But there’s a bigger issue – movement.
 Our bodies are not maintenance free – we need moderate physical activity several times every day – movement – to keep our bodies healthy.
 Very consistently we see that the more that people in a country bicycle (mostly for transportation) the healthier they are – physically and mentally.
 (Interestingly, there is no such correlation for gyms.)

 As well, and particularly to this topic of residential streets, walking is good.
 And being outside is good.
 And knowing our neighbors and interacting with them regularly is good.
 And lower stress is good.
 For more: Blue Zones